mlanza/ai-literacy/301/06-craft.md

 ## The Vehicle Doesn't Define the Journey

-So when people dismiss AI-generated content, as if craft has been lost — I think they’re missing the point.
+So when people dismiss AI-generated content, as if craft has been lost — I think they’re missing how much effort that can still involve.
+It's not necessarily a shortcut.

 The question isn’t “Was AI used?”
 The question is “Did someone care enough to shape the work?”